Does ski insurance cover off-piste?

 Sure, it takes some practice to get your skills up to this point, but once you do you’ll be well rewarded and it’s at this time that you might want to go off-piste.

-These are common questions we get about off-piste skiing and snowboarding and why it’s important to have a travel insurance policy that covers the type of skiing and snowboarding you want to do.
+These are common questions we get about off-piste skiing and snowboarding and why it’s important to have a travel insurance policy that covers the type of snow sports you want to do.

 Tips to make sure you get the right ski & snowboard cover: